Photo by Umberto De Peppo Cocco via Flickr

 Often, to evoke the vision of an urbanist future, we reflect on images of public spaces borne of a sociocultural tradition, like Campo de’ Fiori.
 However, given the current generational and marketplace tilt toward such walkable, compact, mixed-use experiences, are we deluding ourselves by presuming a Campo de’ Fiori experience could be applied to every American city?
 In reality, it might be something dramatically out of context.

-Barcelona's tree-lined pedestrian promenade Las Ramblas stretches for 1.2 kilometers along a course that was, in medieval times, a stream that drained sewage and stormwater.
+In Barcelona, pedestrian promenades such as this one follow the style of Las Ramblas, a 1.2-kilometer course that was, in medieval times, a stream that drained sewage and stormwater.
 (Photo by Charles R. Wolfe)

 My own, filmed walks through Campo de’ Fiori and nearby Piazza at night display the magical confluence of place, commerce, human social activity, conducive climate, and sense of safety.
 The historic story of the place itself suggests that the context in which a place evolves is key to the actual physical experience and its related urban character.
 Do we do injustice to a rich history of place by assuming we can re-create the physical form inherent in the “backstory” of a specific place?
 For example, a former field, once the location of gallows for minor offenses; a juncture of streets surprisingly devoted to trades; a market by day then later a haven of nightlife.
 Can a newly created place be just as rich in experience without its own backstory?

 Context is key to the dilemma of imposing patterns from another history on an urban setting derived from a different cultural tradition.
 As with the passeggiata, this dilemma may yield more questions than certainty in changing times.